 (The Chicago Cubs didn't exactly need the help provided by Taking Care of Business and Rookie of the Year.
 Nor were the Red Sox hurting when Fever Pitch came out -- and a lot of Red Sox fans actually hate that movie.
 The Rookie didn't help the Rays at all.
 Nor did life immediately imitate art after the 1994 version of Angels In the Outfield, any more than the Pirates were helped by the original 1951 version.
 And The Scout did the Yankees no favors.
 Of course, having Major League may have helped the Cleveland Indians get new owners who were willing to build a new ballpark, but, so far, that's not a good track record.)

 Now, Sandy Alderson and J.P.
-Ricciardi, they HAVE won Pennants and World Series.
-Not together, though: Alderson was the architect of the A’s team that won 4 AL West titles in 5 years from 1988 to 1992, including 3 straight Pennants and the 1989 World Series; Ricciardi was involved in building the team that replaced them as the next great AL team, the 1992 & ’93 World Champion Blue Jays.
+Ricciardi, they have won Pennants and World Series.
+Not together, though: Alderson was the architect of the A's team that won 4 AL West titles in 5 years from 1988 to 1992, including 3 straight Pennants and the 1989 World Series; Ricciardi was involved in building the team that replaced them as the next great AL team, the 1992 & '93 World Champion Blue Jays.
 Neither franchise has won a Pennant since those guys left.
 Gibbs Rule Number 39: There is no such thing as coincidence.

 At least in theory, the Mets hiring the proven Alderson and Ricciardi is not all that different from their 1980 hiring of Frank Cashen, the man who built the Baltimore Orioles into a team that won 8 Division Titles in 18 years, including 6 Pennants and 3 World Series.
 Hiring Alderson and Ricciardi appears to be the right move, although that largely depends on who Alderson hires as field manager.

-Billy Beane has always refused to go to his team's owners and say, "Give me more money so I can sign the players to put us over the top."
+Billy Beane has always refused to go to his team's owners and say, "Give me more money, so I can sign the players we need to put us over the top."
 And don't tell me they didn't have the money: If you can afford to buy the team's entire organization, you can afford to buy 3 impact players that can make the difference between contending for a championship and winning one.

 If the A's move, if Major League Baseball in the East Bay dies, Beane will be the man who sold the killer the gun.
 It's time to stop treating him like a genius and a hero.
 He is, in fact, a coward, content to be a big fish in a small pond -- and the pond may soon be drained.